-- 8.47 This approach to the location of development is centred on the town centre (which includes the Portman Quarter formerly called Ipswich Village and the Waterfront), Ipswich Garden Suburb, the northern part of Humber Doucy Lane in the longer term and on the town's district centres.
+8.508.54 This approach to the location of development is centred on the town centre (which includes the Portman Quarter - formerly called Ipswich Village - and the Waterfront), Ipswich Garden Suburb, the northern part of Humber Doucy Lane in the longer term and on the town's district centres.
 The strategy is illustrated in the key diagram.
 The exact boundaries of these areas will be defined on the policies map through the policies of this plan and the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document, with the exception of Humber Doucy Lane which is identified at this stage as a broad location for future growth.
-The town centre, Portman Quarter and Waterfront will receive the highest densities of development in the town including high-density housing developments.
+The town centre, Portman Quarter and Waterfront will receive the highest densities of development in the town - including high-density housing developments.
 Medium-density and locally focused facilities would then be provided elsewhere in IP-One and within and around district centres (defined in paragraph 8.31), with lower density development elsewhere.
 Developments at higher densities will require special attention being paid to their urban design and greening qualities.
-Residential densities are defined in policy DM22. - 8.48 This approach to the location of development enables multiple objectives to be achieved. - It will maximise opportunities to re-use previously developed land within central Ipswich. - It will ensure that new housing is provided close to local shops and facilities that can be accessed by non-car modes, which contributes to reducing carbon emissions and supporting communities. - It will support the ongoing regeneration of central Ipswich and particularly of the Waterfront and town centre. - It will help to ensure the effective and efficient use of land through developing at appropriate densities according to the accessibility of the location. - It will create a sustainable Garden Suburb to help meet the housing needs of the Borough. - As development draws to a conclusion at Ipswich Garden Suburb, it will enable lower density housing development to be master planned jointly with Suffolk Coastal District Council at the northern end of Humber Doucy Lane. - 8.49 This policy therefore implements objectives 4, 6 and 9. - 8.50 The central urban focus to the location of development also reflects the sequential approach to site selection required by the National Planning Policy Framework (which encourages the use of previously developed land) and maximises the chances of making central lpswich an increasingly vibrant and dynamic place.
-Chapter 6 of the plan sets out flood risk considerations. - 8.51 Later in the plan period after 2031, the Council's housing land supply opportunities within the Borough boundary become more limited and, therefore, there will be a need to consider future development opportunities beyond the boundaries with the neighbouring local authorities, in association with the provision of significant infrastructure.
-Policy CS7 sets out the Borough's objectively assessed housing need. - 8.52 The approach to locating employment uses focuses office activity into the town centre, in accordance with the National Planning Policy Framework, to support its vitality and viability.
-It directs other employment uses, particularly B2 and B8 uses, which tend to be more extensive and less suited to central locations, to the town's outlying employment areas.
-These are accessible from residential areas, yet sufficiently segregated from them to minimise the possibility of conflicts between residential uses and potentially noisy or odorous industrial activities.
-The boundaries of employment areas are delineated on the policies map.
+Residential densities are defined in policy DM22DM23.

+8.518.55 This approach to the location of development enables multiple objectives to be achieved.

+- It will maximise opportunities to re-use previously developed land within central Ipswich. - It will ensure that new housing is provided close to local shops and facilities that can be accessed by non-car modes, which contributes to reducing carbon emissions and supporting communities. - It will support the ongoing regeneration of central Ipswich and particularly of the Waterfront and town centre. - It will help to ensure the effective and efficient use of land through developing at appropriate densities according to the accessibility of the location. - It will create a sustainable Garden Suburb to help meet the housing needs of the Borough. - As development draws to a conclusion at Ipswich Garden Suburb, it will enable lower density housing development to be master planned jointly with East Suffolk Coastal District Council at the northern end of Humber Doucy Lane, which will maintain and ensure separation between Ipswich and surrounding settlements.

+8.528.56 This policy therefore implements objectives 4, 6 and 9.

+8.538.57 The central urban focus to the location of development also reflects the sequential approach to site selection required by the National Planning Policy Framework (which encourages the use of previously developed land) and maximises the chances of making central Ipswich an increasingly vibrant and dynamic place.
+Chapter 6 of the plan sets out flood risk considerations.